ibexa/documentation-developer/docs/content_management/pages/page_builder_guide.md

 ![Content Scheduler](content_scheduler.png)

 For more information, see [Schedule publication](https://doc.ibexa.co/projects/userguide/en/latest/content_management/schedule_publishing/).

 ## Benefits

 ### Manage your pages without technical skills

 Thanks to intuitive and plain Page Builder interface, you can create and manage your website without the need of having advanced technical skills.
-Drag-and-drop elements toolbar, separated page zones and transparent sections - these are the elements that make working with Page Builder really simple and quick.
+Drag-and-drop elements toolbar, separated page zones and transparent sections - these are the elements that make working with Page Builder really intuitive and quick.

 ### Self schedule content, special offers and campaigns